SAEON/national-climate-change-response-database/README.md

 .\nccrd-win.exe
 ```

-### Installing the executable as a Windows service
+#### Installing the executable as a Windows service

 Please see the [Windows platform installation instructions](platform/windows/) for installing the NCCRD as a service (i.e. it will start on server startup, and also restart on error).

+# Configuration
+The application reads environment variables on startup and caches the environment variables within application memory (using sensible defaults that are suited to development with no configuration specified).
+To configure the application, set environment variables and then start the application.

+## Environment variables
+The full list of environment variables can be found in the source code (`src/api/src/config` for the API, and `src/client/src/config.js` for the client).

+### SSL_ENV

+- `production`
+- `development`

+"production" is for deployment behind an SSL-offloading proxy server.
+In this case, incoming requests MUST have the X-Forwarded-Proto header explicitly set to "https", otherwise all server requests will fail

+### DEPLOYMENT_ENV

+- `production`
+- `development`

+In development mode:

+- Configuration secrets are logged in plain text to make debugging easier for the API
+- The client configuration is logged (in production mode the client configuration is not logged at all)
+- JavaScript code is NOT minified to make debugging easier
+- Webpack bundling is run in development mode (the web client will theoretically be less responsive in this case)
+- A number of helpful, but expensive, developer checks are performed that will greatly slow down the application (both API and client)

+### Other vars

+...
+Please let me know if more information is required for other environment variables

+## Using a configuraiton file

+- Specify environment variable configuration in `src/api/.env` for the API (refer to `src/api/.env.example` for an example file)
+- Specify environment variable configuration in `src/client/.env` for the client (refer to `src/client/.env.example` for an example file).
+Unlike the API, which will reload the `.env` file on every application start, the client reads the `.env` file once at build time.
+Restart the client application to update configuration.

+NOTE there is currently a bug on Windows Server 2019 where the configuration file is ***NOT*** read on startup.
+In this case specify configuration as part of a Powershell script as shown above.

 # System migrations

-Moving a deployment from one system to another is fairly straightforward - just move the application server, restore the database and update configuration.
+Moving a deployment from one system to another is fairly straightforward - just deploy to a new server, restore the database and update configuration.
 However there is are a couple caveats:

 1. Don't forget to move the uploads directory to the environment!
 Look at the configuration value `FILES_DIRECTORY` on your current deployment to see where files are uploaded to
 2. **file uploads are referenced in SQL Server via absolute paths.
 As such, you will need to update the file paths referenced in Sql Server**